Historically black colleges and universities: History

+Medical schools

+Following the release of the Flexner Report, "five of the seven Black medical schools in the United States were forced to close, leaving only Howard and Meharry."

 Private institutions

-HBCUs established prior to the American Civil War include Cheyney University of Pennsylvania in 1837, University of the District of Columbia (then known as Miner School for Colored Girls) in 1851, and Lincoln University in 1854.
-Wilberforce University was also established prior to the American Civil War.
-The university was founded in 1856 via a collaboration between the African Methodist Episcopal Church of Ohio and the predominantly white Methodist Episcopal Church.
+HBCUs established prior to the American Civil War include Cheyney University of Pennsylvania in 1837, Avery College in 1849, University of the District of Columbia (then known as Miner School for Colored Girls) in 1851, Lincoln University PA in 1854, and Wilberforce University in 1856.

 HBCUs were controversial in their early years.
-At the 1847 National Convention of Colored People and Their Friends, the famed Black orators Frederick Douglass, Henry Highland Garnet, and Alexander Crummell debated the need for such institutions, with Crummell arguing that HBCUs were necessary to provide freedom from discrimination, and Douglass and Garnet arguing that self-segregation would harm the black community.
+At the 1847 National Convention of Colored People and Their Friends, the famed Black orators Frederick Douglass, Henry Highland Garnet, and Alexander Crummell debated the need for such institutions, with Crummell arguing that HBCUs were necessary to provide freedom from discrimination, and Douglass and Garnet arguing that self-segregation would harm the Black community.
 A majority of the convention voted that HBCUs should be supported.

 Most HBCUs were established in the South after the American Civil War, often with the assistance of religious missionary organizations based in the North, especially the American Missionary Association.
 The Freedmen's Bureau played a major role in financing the new schools.

 Atlanta University – now Clark Atlanta University – was founded on September 19, 1865, as the first HBCU in the Southern United States.
 Atlanta University was the first graduate institution to award degrees to African Americans in the nation and the first to award bachelor's degrees to African Americans in the South; Clark College (1869) was the nation's first four-year liberal arts college to serve African-American students.
 The two consolidated in 1988 to form Clark Atlanta University.
 Shaw University, founded December 1, 1865, was the second HBCU to be established in the South.
 The year 1865 also saw the foundation of Storer College (1865–1955) in Harper's Ferry, West Virginia.
 Storer's former campus and buildings have since been incorporated into Harpers Ferry National Historical Park.

 Some of these universities eventually became public universities with assistance from the government.